Intersport Racing: 2001

 2001 saw Intersport earning success, particularly in Grand-Am where Intersport won two events in the season in the top SRP class, winning at Mid-Ohio and Phoenix in the Lola B2K/10-Judd.
-Oliver Gavin was once again Jon Field's team mate for the season.
+Oliver Gavin was once again Jon Field's teammate for the season.
 For ALMS duties, Jon gave his son Clint Field an opportunity to race alongside his father.
 Jon switched between Clint and Rick Sutherland throughout the season.
 Racing the same Lola-Judd in Grand-Am, the car did finish in the points but did not pick up any wins or podiums due to tough competition from Audi Sport who race in the LMP900 class with Intersport.
 The team finished sixth in the teams championship out of eight teams.
 Intersport did well in Grand-Am, finishing fourth in the teams championship and Jon Field, fourth in the drivers.

-2002 - ALMS Success
+2002 – ALMS Success

 For 2002, Intersport left Grand-Am and focused on ALMS.
 The dropped down to LMP675, the lowest Le Mans Prototype class, purchasing an MG-Lola EX257.
-Duncan Dayton, Michael Durand and Clint Field were his team mates during certain events over the season.
+Duncan Dayton, Michael Durand and Clint Field were his teammates during certain events over the season.
 LMP675 cars at first tended to be quite unreliable but at the 12 Hours of Sebring, the Intersport Lola did very well, finishing seventh overall and by far the winning LMP675 car.
 The next nearest LMP675 finisher finished 25th overall, 62 laps behind.
-Intersport picked up two more victories after Sebring, the first at the Grand Prix of Washington D.C. and at Petit Le Mans.
+Intersport picked up two more victories after Sebring, the first at the Grand Prix of Washington, D.C., and at Petit Le Mans.
 It was evident that the car is more suited for endurance racing rather than three hour "sprint" races.
 Intersport finished second in the teams championship, losing out by a point to KnightHawk Racing who used almost the same AER-powered MG-Lola car as Intersport.
 In the drivers championship, Jon Field took that crown, 15 points ahead of second place Ben Devlin of Archangel Motorsports.